I believe that

 Over time, The Gem Picker naturally followed that journey, shifting toward interiors and intelligent sourcing.

-Today, I’m simply putting that experience and that archive to work for others, turning years of research and obsession into something genuinely useful for people who care about interiors as much as I do.
+Today, I’m simply putting that experience and that passion to work for others, turning years of research and obsession into something genuinely useful for people who care about interiors as much as I do.

 What I do